-Intellectual property holding business: refers to businesses that hold, exploit and generate income from their intangible IP assets such as trademarks, copyright, patents, brand, or technical know-how.
+Refers to businesses that hold, exploit and generate income from their intangible IP assets such as trademarks, copyright, patents, brand, or technical know-how.

 It is noted that IP holding business in a manner defined as “High Risk” will be subject to some heightened requirements so that it is sufficient to show economic substance in the Marshall Islands.
 Accordingly, added requirements for a high-risk IP business include:

 - Concrete evidence that a high degree of control over the development, exploitation, maintenance, enhancement, and protection of the asset has been used by full-time skilled employees who permanently locate and perform their core function inside of the Marshall Islands;

 - Supporting evidence like a detailed business plan showing its commercial rationale of holding the IP asset in the Marshall Islands or particulars of employees.

 Refers to ships business in international traffic for earnings from the transports of passengers, cargo, or Marshall Islands-flagged ship-related activities such as owning, financing, managing the crew, chartering the ship, and many others prescribed under the Marshall Islands ESRs, 2018.